matchboxdesigngroup/pokemon-api/README.md

             - [ ] Pagination: e.g. `/pokemon?page=1`
 - Additionally, you may want to showcase your Laravel/PHP experience by using as many Laravel specific features as possible.
 For example: Scopes, Resources, Policies, Unit Tests, etc.

-> :warning: Submit your final commit and post the Merge Request for your branch before your eight (8) hours are over.
+> :warning: Submit your final commit and post the Pull Request for your branch before your eight (8) hours are over.
 Finalize your submission even if you did not complete each task, we will evaluate your work regardless, but it must be submitted within the timeframe allotted.

 ## Postman (Example)